fcarsten/tic-tac-toe/README.md

 # Tic Tac Toe
-## A cautionary tale about training a machine to play Tic Tac Toe through Reinforcement Learning
+## A tale about trying to train a machine to play Tic Tac Toe through Reinforcement Learning

 The goal of this series is to implement and test a couple of different approaches to training a computer how to play **Tic Tac Toe**.
 We will create: